pharo-ai/linear-models/README.md

 logisticRegressionModel fitX: input y: output.
 ```

 We can look at the trained parameters.
-As the funciton returns `1` for all positive numbers and 0, and returns `0` for negative numbers, the bias should be close to 0 and the weight close to 1.

 ```Smalltalk
 b := logisticRegressionModel bias.